jatchley10/EmployeeLookup/README.md

 # EmployeeLookup
-Simple terminal  application done to practice SQL queries.
-Plan to convert to GUI application at somepoint
+Simple program done to practice executing SQL queries when given user input.
+Further work has to be done to the program to increase security and guard against SQL injections.